ab77/netflix-proxy/README.md

 3. SSH to your `Linode` and run the following command..
 4. `curl -sSL https://get.docker.com/ | sh && cd /opt && git clone https://github.com/ab77/netflix-proxy.git && cd netflix-proxy && ./build.sh`
 5. Point your DNS at the `Linode` IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
 6. Binge.
-Not that there is anything wrong with that..
+Not that there is anything wrong with that or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if somethng doesn't work quite right..

 ### DreamCompute by DreamHost
 The following is based on a standard Ubuntu image provided by `DreamHost`, but should work on any Linux distribution **without** Docker installed and running under **non-root** user.